AES/EBU

 Output

 Using the cable adapter XLR/phono described above, devices with coaxial SPDIF interface can be connected to the AES output of the HDSPe AoX-M as well.
 Note that most consumer equipment with phono (SPDIF) inputs will only accept signals having a Channel Status 'Consumer' format.
 The Consumer status is activated in the Settings dialog.
-In Consumer mode the output voltage is reduced as well, as SPDIF calls for a lower voltage than AES/EBU.
+The output voltage does not change when switching between professional and consumer format.

 The output signal coding of the HDSPe AoX-M has been implemented according to AES3-1992 Amendment 4: